 High Note Trail

 If for some reason you only have time for one hike while you’re in Whistler, make it the High Note.
 It won’t take long to figure out why this trail is one of Whistler’s most iconic hikes—sweeping views of Cheakamus Lake, the Black Tusk and the Overlord Glacier keep your eyes wide open as you wrap around the backside of Whistler Mountain.
-The High Note Trail is the jump-off point for the REI Adventures Whistler Backpacking Trip, a trail that Gyselman says is a true Whistler classic.

 Take the Peak Chair to the 7,160-foot Top of the World Summit, then follow the rugged 5.8-mile trail all the way back to the Roundhouse Lodge.
 The path is steep and rocky at times, so hiking poles are a good option if you aren’t as comfortable on loose terrain.